brandonbondig/personal-blog/src/pages/about.md

 Hey, I'm Brandon Bondig, a 22-year-old second-year software student at Aalborg University in Denmark.
 I have a passion for software development, especially web development, where I enjoy creating functional applications.
 I'm also really interested in embedded systems, and I love exploring how software and hardware can work together.

 When I'm not coding or studying, I love to learn new technologies and work on personal projects that challenge and expand my skill set.
-My goal is to continue growing as a developer, contributing to exciting and innovative projects in the tech industry.
+My goal is to continue growing as a developer and contribute to exciting and innovative projects in the tech industry.

 Feel free to explore my projects and get in touch if you'd like to collaborate or just have a chat about technology!